ScanMountGoat/ssbh_data_py/README.md

 ```

 ## Documentation
+The Python API is best summarized by the type stub (.pyi) files, which can be found [here](https://github.com/ScanMountGoat/ssbh_data_py/tree/main/ssbh_data_py/ssbh_data_py).
 The Python API matches the underlying Rust types and functions as closely as possible.
-The Rust documentation can be found at https://docs.rs/ssbh_data.
-For additional documentation and more advanced sample scripts, see the [examples](https://github.com/ScanMountGoat/ssbh_data_py/tree/main/examples).
+The Rust documentation has much more detailed documentation and can be found at https://docs.rs/ssbh_data.
+For more advanced sample Python scripts, see the [examples](https://github.com/ScanMountGoat/ssbh_data_py/tree/main/examples).

 ## Building
 Requires Rust 1.60 or later.
 The builds published to PyPi are built using [Maturin](https://github.com/PyO3/maturin).
 Aftering succesfully installing Maturin, running `maturin develop` or `maturin develop --release` will build and install the module into the current virtual environment.